 What would you tell a student who is thinking about attending A&M-Commerce?

 Plant your seed now and let those roots begin to grow.
-A&M-Commerce has a great network of alumni, top-of-the-line professors, innovative and flexible programs, and both an urban and rural experience.
+A&M-Commerce has a great alumni network, top-of-the-line professors, innovative and flexible programs, and an urban and rural experience.
 What else do you need?
 Of course, I’d love for you to enroll in the College of Education and Human Services, but whatever major you choose, enroll now.
 You won’t regret it!

 What draws you to your discipline?